base-org/web/apps/base-docs/base-learn/docs/frontend-setup/building-an-onchain-app.md

 While it's convenient and fast to start from a template, the template may not fit your needs.
 Whether you prefer a different stack, or have already started building the traditional web components of your app, it's common to need to manually add onchain libraries to get your app working.

-In this guide, we'll build the beginnings of an app similar to the one created by the [RainbowKit] quick start, but we'll do it piece by piece.
+In this guide, you'll build the beginnings of an app similar to the one created by the [RainbowKit] quick start, but you'll do it piece by piece.
 You can follow along, and swap out any of our library choices with the ones you prefer.

 ---